 Private Winery Listings

-Virginia Estates discretely represents over 30 prominent Virginia wineries and vineyard properties.
+Virginia Estates discreetly represents over 40 prominent Virginia wineries and vineyard properties.
 Please contact us for more information on these exclusive opportunities..

-Due to the delicate nature of marketing an on-going business many winery owners chose to privately and discretely market their operation.
+Due to the delicate nature of marketing an on-going business, many winery owners choose to privately market their operation.

 Virginia Estates works closely with a number of wineries which are privately available for sale with production capacities ranging from 2,000 to 80,000 cases per year and priced between $900,000 and $25,000,000.